PROCESS

 Specialist joinery & hardware are added to this as needed.

 For joinery projects outside of cabinetry, the cost is worked out by listing out materials and estimating timeframes for each process involved.
-This process takes time.
+This can take time.

-Once a quote is supplied & agreed the next step is a Booking Deposit.
-This places the project into my next open slot and we begin the Design phase.
+Once a quote is supplied & agreed the next step is a Booking & Design Deposit.
+This places the project into the next open slot and we begin the Design phase.

 • 3.
 DESIGN